Maximize your team’s time with a focus on being purposeful and productive with these tips.

 If you’re like most people, your calendar is filled with meetings.
 Despite their reputation for being a major time-suck, meetings are an essential part of our daily work life — and the effectiveness of yours can often determine how successful your organization will be.
 Poorly conducted meetings will negatively affect your team’s performance and morale, and they can be very costly as well.
 Well-run meetings can leave you and your team feeling energized with a greater sense of purpose and accomplishment.

 The good news is, there are proven best practices for planning and running highly effective meetings — where everyone is prepared, engaged, focused, and left with that sense of accomplishment and purpose.
-Over my 25 years of experience leading teams of all shapes and sizes, I’ve picked up some best practices along the way that I’d like to share with you.
+Over 20 years of facilitating meetings for teams of all shapes and sizes, I’ve picked up some best practices along the way that I’d like to share with you.

-- Have a clear purpose and objective for the meeting.
-Remember, an effective meeting must serve a purpose.
+Have a clear purpose and objective.
+An effective meeting must serve a purpose.
 Ask yourself why you’re having a meeting.
-If the reason is compelling, determine the objectives or outcomes you’re looking the achieve.
+If the reason is compelling, determine the objectives or outcomes you’re looking to achieve.
 This could be a decision, a list of ideas, an agreement, or a plan.
 The more concrete your objectives, the more focused your meeting will be.

 - Priorities: What absolutely must be covered?